 Hello, officer, he thought.
 Come quickly, there’s a crazy bitch in my friend’s living room throwing tables with her brain!

 The girl walked into the camera’s view, giving Lachlan a better look at her face.
-She was little older than he’d originally thought–in her early twenties at least–and she had dark eyes, a strong nose, and full lips.
+She was little older than he’d originally thought–in her twenties at least.
 If he’d seen her in another context, one where she wasn’t trashing his friend’s apartment by flinging objects around with her mind, he might have found her attractive.

 The woman raised her hand again, but Falcon lifted his hand and flung an end table in her direction.
 She dodged it and it splintered onto the ground.

 She raised her hand again, hurling the largest piece of the end table–a mostly intact drawer–at Falcon.
 Lachlan flinched as the drawer crashed into Falcon’s face with a sickening thud.

 Falcon fell backward and slumped against the wall.
 The woman smirked, walked up to him, and crouched beside him.